Estherosuji/ai-email-executive-briefing-system/README.md

 myself first.

 ## What it does
 Checks Gmail every 2 hours.
-AI decides what's important and what's not — a decision needed, a customer issue, a deadline change.
+AI decides what's real signal vs noise — a decision needed, a customer issue, a deadline change.
 Every morning at 7am it sends one clean briefing: what changed, what's falling behind, what needs a decision.